The Bach Book

 Especially for this book, LPB made a special CD recording of Bach's Cantata no. 147, "Herz und Mund und Tat und Leben" in the summer of 2013.
 This cantata contains the famous final chorale "Jesu bleibet meine Freude" ("Jesu, Joy of our Desiring").
 The CD will accompany the Bach book and will also only be available through LPB.

-"Abide with us, Bach" will be exclusively distributed amongst people who donate a gift to LPB.
+"Abide with us, Bach" is exclusively distributed amongst people who donate a gift to LPB.
 We have three options, so that each of you can give according to his abilities and his own inner fires...